Pull browser window out or in to widen or shorten center column line length.The following is the main content for the page.

 Usability SIG Thursday, 16 May 2002

-Topic: "Getting a handle on all the issues in e-government sites" a presentation cosponsored by UPA DC Metro and the STC Washington, DC chapter
+Topic: "Getting a handle on all the issues in e-government sites" a presentation cosponsored by User Experience Professionals Association DC Chapter (UXPADC) and the STC Washington, DC Chapter (STC WDC)

 About the Event